FOREX-Euro slides to two-month low vs dollar after ECB

 against the dollar on Thursday after the European Central Bank

-held interest rates at a record low and said the euro zone's
+held interest rates at a record low and said the euro zone

 economy showed little sign of recovering before year-end.